seadas/seadas/seadas-documents/manuals/SeaDAS-OCSSW-Client-Server-Configuration.md

     processErrorStreamPortNumber=6403

-The config file properties related to port numbers and the folders are essential and should be set correctly matching the values in the client configuration, which will be discussed in the "Client Configuration" section of this document.
+The config file properties related to port numbers and the folders are essential and should be set correctly matching the values in the client configuration.
+Please see the "SeaDAS Client Configuration" section of this document for the corresponding client configuration properties and their values.

-### 4. Starting and Stopping the OCSSW Server
+###  Starting and Stopping the OCSSW Server

 To start the OCSSW server, execute the following command: